Shreehari06B/DataHousing/README.md

   # View code

   Click 2nd file with .ipynb extension to view code.
-  Click 'open in colab' to run the code yourself
+  Click 'open in colab' to run the code yourself.